chanwkimlab/MarcoPolo/README.md

 2. Running MarcoPolo

 Please use the same path argument you used for running the `save_sce` function above.
+You can incorporate covariate - denoted as ß in the paper - in modeling the read counts by setting the `Covar` parameter.

 ```
 import MarcoPolo.QQscore as QQ